SimCMinMax/MoreTooltipInfo/README.md

 - Show Soulbind and conduit dps directly into the UI

-- Show Talent DPS directly into the UI

 - Add more data to the addon (Do not hesitate to suggest)

 - Add notifications when data changes